History of the Southern United States: Confederate States 1861-1865

-Abolition of slavery
+Collapse of slavery

+Across the South, widespread rumors alarmed whites by predicting the slaves were planning some sort of insurrection.
+Patrols were stepped up.
+The slaves did become increasingly independent, and resistant to punishment, but historians agree there were no insurrections.
+In the invaded areas, insubordination was more the norm than was loyalty to the old master; Bell Wiley says, "It was not disloyalty, but the lure of freedom."
+Many slaves became spies for the North, and large numbers ran away to federal lines.

 By 1862, most Northern leaders realized that the mainstay of Southern secession, slavery, had to be attacked head-on.
-All the border states rejected President Lincoln's proposal for compensated emancipation.
-However, by 1865 all had begun the abolition of slavery, except Kentucky and Delaware.
 The Emancipation Proclamation was an executive order issued by Lincoln on January 1, 1863.
-In a single stroke it changed the legal status, as recognized by the U.S. government, of 3 million slaves in designated areas of the Confederacy from "slave" to "free".
+In a single stroke it changed the legal status of 3 million slaves in designated areas of the Confederacy from "slave" to "free".
 It had the practical effect that as soon as a slave escaped the control of the Confederate government, by running away or through advances of federal troops, the slave became legally and actually free.
-Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their slaves as far as possible out of reach of the Union Army.
 By June 1865, the Union Army controlled all of the Confederacy and liberated all of the designated slaves.
 The owners were never compensated.
 Nor were the slaves themselves.

 Many of the freedmen remained on the same plantation, others crowded into refugee camps operated by the Freedmen's Bureau.
 The Bureau provided food, housing, clothing, medical care, church services, some schooling, legal support, and arranged for labor contracts.

-Historian Leon Litwack has noted, "Neither white nor black Southerners were unaffected by the physical and emotional demands of the war.
-Scarcities of food and clothing, for example, imposed hardships on both races."
-Conditions were worse for blacks.
-Late in the war and soon after large numbers of blacks moved away from the plantation.
-The Freedmen's Bureau refugee camps saw infectious disease such as smallpox reach epidemic proportions.
-Jim Downs states:
+Conditions were harsh for former slaves.
+Disease and sickness had devastating effects on emancipated slaves, since they often lacked basic necessities to survive.
+Many freed slaves died once they secured refuge behind Union camps.